connext/indra/docs/LINUX_POSTGRES.md

 *Tested only with Ubuntu 18.04.
 Some steps may change for other distros*

 ### Installing PostgreSQL
-Make sure to install version 9.6 - *it isn't a part of apt-get by default* If you have an existing instance of PostgreSQL 10 installed, remove by running:
+Make sure to install version 9.6 - *it isn't a part of apt-get by default*.

+If you have an existing instance of PostgreSQL 10 installed, remove by running:
 ```
 sudo apt-get --purge remove postgresql
 dpkg -l | grep postgres (to look for postgresfiles in the system)